 While affluent countries like the UK who has already administered the first dose of the vaccine to nearly 1.5 million people, 67 low-income countries have made no vaccine purchase yet.

 According to the People's Vaccine Alliance, it's likely that these countries, along with 221 others who signed up for the programme, rely on COVAX, a global fund to provide equal access to the vaccine across the world.

 High-income countries, along with the EU have pledged to provide funds for COVA, however, there is no clear timeline for the programme's rollout.

 According to Duke Global Health Innovation Center, "Current models predict that there will not be enough vaccines to cover the world's population until 2023 or 2024".
 If there aren't dramatic changes to the vaccine rollout strategies billions of people across the world won't get access to safe and effective vaccination against COVID-19 for years.
 Which essentially means the pandemic also won't end for the rest of the world.

 This upcoming crisis with vaccine distribution is a clear sign of the lack of equitable access to healthcare around the world.
 Health systems are facing major challenges due to the pricing of pharmaceuticals, research and testing of new drugs and treatments.
 Public health services do not always provide the care that people require.
 Accessible healthcare is a luxury the majority of the world's population doesn't have.

-If you'd like to support people who don't have access to proper healthcare across the world, you can donate to our Accessible Healthcare for All appeal.
-By donating to this appeal you'll support 10 organisations chosen by our research team based on our in-house vetting.
-All organisations are amongst the most transparent and effective tackling healthcare acess in different corners of the world.
+If you'd like to support people who don't have access to proper healthcare across the world, you can donate to our Accessible Healthcare United Action.
+By donating to this United Action you'll support 10 organisations chosen by our research team based on our in-house vetting.
+All organisations are amongst the most transparent and effective tackling healthcare access in different corners of the world.